sajidhamdard/learnjavascript/Exercises-And-Solutions/solutions/03-basic-knowledge-solution.md

 }
 ```

 ### Question 7.
 Take a number and check if number is divisible by 10 && 5.
-If yes then print Yes else print no
+If yes then print Yes else print No.

 ```
 let num = 60;